-A New Jersey restraining order is one type of civil order that requires an individual modify his or her behavior.
+A New Jersey restraining order is one type of civil order that requires an individual to modify his or her behavior.
 Typically, this will involve prohibiting a person from interacting with, contacting, or coming within a certain distance of another.
 Such an order can drastically impact your life.

 If you have a final restraining order filed against you, you may be prohibited from seeing your children, you could lose the right to bear arms, and more.